 He is a member of the International Bar Association (IBA) and of the think tank ASTRID (Fondazione per l’Analisi, gli Studi e le Ricerche sulla Riforma delle Istituzioni Democratiche) and I-Com.
-Furthermore, he is a member of the Film Review Commission of the Ministry of Culture.
+Furthermore, he is correspondent of the European Audiovisual Observatory of the Council of Europe and a member of the Film Review Commission of the Ministry of Culture.

 In 2009 Ernesto obtained a Ph.D. in Public Business Law from the La Sapienza University in Rome; he graduated summa cum laude from the law school of the same university in 2002.

 Foreign languages: English (speaking proficiency).